ethereum-optimism/optimism/glossary.md

 (in the section on [payload attributes])

 > **TODO** We might want to move this the format spec to the execution engine.
+> **TODO** We might wish to make this a "normal transaction" if deposits end up
+> not carrying a signature.

 ## L1 Attributes Precompiled Contract
 [l1-attr-precompile]: /glossary.md#l1-attributes-precompiled-contract